DavidGG-dev/VuMeterGG/README.md

 <!-- prettier-ignore-end -->

 <!-- ALL-CONTRIBUTORS-LIST:END -->

+This project follows the [all-contributors](https://allcontributors.org) specification.
+Contributions of any kind are welcome!

 ## How to contribute
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: